jwillinghalpern/fm_rainbow_log/README.md

 ### Pre-compiled binaries

-Binaries will be available soon.
+Binaries are available in the Releases section of this repo.

 ### Build from source